Georgia judge denies defense motion for mistrial in Ahmaud Arbery case | Law-Order

 Georgia judge denies defense motion for mistrial in Ahmaud Arbery case

-A Georgia judge denied a motion for a mistrial on Friday in the Ahmaud Arbery murder case from a defense lawyer who claimed that Black pastors gathered outside the courthouse unfairly influenced the jury in the trial of three white men.
-More than 200 pastors gathered on Thursday outside the Glynn County courthouse in coastal Brunswick, Georgia.

-A Georgia judge denied a motion for a mistrial on Friday in the Ahmaud Arbery murder case from a defense lawyer who claimed that Black pastors gathered outside the courthouse unfairly influenced the jury in the trial of three white men.
+A Georgia judge denied a motion for a mistrial on Friday in the Ahmaud Arbery murder case from a defense lawyer who claimed that Black pastors outside the courthouse were a "woke left mob" that influenced the jury in the trial of three white men.

 Closing arguments in the case are expected to begin Monday.